intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Layers/self-attention.md

 4. Attention_mask tensor: shape (batch, seqLen) with indices in (0, 1).
   It's a mask to be used if the input sequence length is smaller than seqLen in the current batch.

-Output is an Activity which output the states of BERT layer
+Output are the states of BERT layer and the pooled result of the first token.

 **With Default Embedding:**